YashLoriya02/YashLoriya02/README.md

 # 😄 About me
-### I'm Yash Loriya, a proficient Full Stack Web Developer specializing in the MERN Stack.
-Currently, I'm expanding my skill set to include Artificial Intelligence and Machine Learning (AIML) alongside Data Science, enriching my expertise to create innovative solutions.
+### I'm Yash Loriya, a proficient Full Stack Web Developer specializing in the MERN Stack, NextJS, and Flutter.
+Currently, I'm expanding my skill set to include DevOps, Cloud Services, and MLOps to enhance my capability to deliver innovative and comprehensive solutions.

 ______________________________________________________________________________________